 You will also need to consider how you will assess your students during the online curriculum development process.
 Keep in mind that assessment is more than just quizzes and tests.
 True assessment allows both instructors and students to gauge their progress.
 So, how to embed assessments that demonstrate whether students have grasped the course concepts?

-Classroom assessment techniques, or CATS, is a popular form of formative assessments, serving two purposes: showing how well the students are grasping the content, and secondly, providing invaluable feedback for course correction.
+Classroom assessment techniques, or CATS, is a popular form of formative assessment, serving two purposes: showing how well the students are grasping the content, and secondly, providing invaluable feedback for course correction.

 6. Start Building Your Course